Jul 22, 2022

 Interactivity Low High

-Capabilities Simple functionality Complex, scalable software with multiple integration opportunities
+Capabilities Simple functionality Scalable software with multiple integration opportunities and rich navigation

 Support Occasional support and updates Continuous support and infrastructure maintenance